axibase/atsd/administration/migration/README.md

 ## Prepare ATSD For Upgrade

-1. Switch users to 'axibase'.
+1. Switch to 'axibase' user if necessary.

 ```sh
 su axibase
 ```

+Execute the remaining steps as the 'axibase' user.

 2. Stop ATSD.